JasonRoyChen/SqliteForAndroid/README.md

 # SqliteForAndroid
-This is the source for testing the sqlite performance based on Android enviornment.
+This is the source for testing the sqlite performance based on Android enviornment, which is not completed yet.